Westlake Village Child Custody Lawyer

-Contact us for a consultation with a Westlake Village child custody attorney.
+Contact us for a consultation with a Westlake Village child custody lawyer.

 Types of Custody

 In California, there are two types of custody: physical and legal.
 The first is where and with whom the child or children will physically reside.
 Legal custody, on the other hand, is which parent will be responsible for making decisions for the child or children, including decisions on medical care, schooling, activities, and more.

 When deciding child custody, the court chooses between four variations: